capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

         return csv_names
 ```
-After some slight string editing we're returned a string array of CSV names and can download them easily.
+After some slight string editing I'm returned a string array of CSV names and can download them easily.

 With the data on hand, the question becomes how best to present it.
 In this case I think there are two natural questions that arise.
 First, how does air quality differ from place to place?
 And second, how does it vary in time?
 To answer the first question, the data was aggregated into a single file, creating an average of all records taken at each location for each pollutant ("aggregate-average").
 For the second, I chose to group the data by month so as to produce an average concentration per pollutant per location per month ("monthly-average")- this choice was made to increase the amount of data available (as not all locations reported data daily) while still maintaining an appreciable number of temporal bins over which to view changes concentration levels.